justinbreese/dse-multi-cloud-demo/README.md

 ```
 Be sure to replace `blah` with your credentials.
 If you don't have credentials for DataStax Academy, then go and sign up for it at http://academy.datastax.com - it's free!
 Be sure to create a download key (token) for your downloads too.

+# Let's get started!
+Now that you've set some environment variables, you can choose more of a manual installation or an automated install.
+Choose below.

-# The more manual way
+# The more manual way - manual install
 If you are a masochist and want to do more of a manual method of provisioning VMs, gathering IP addresses, and running the setup then check out `MANUAL-METHOD.md` for more instructions.

-# The easy way
+# The easy way - automated install
 This is how you can get it up and running within a matter of minutes - completely automated!

 ## Install the CLIs for the cloud providers and jq